ONSdigital/rm-case-service/API.md

 ## List Case Events for Case
 * `GET /cases/{caseId}/events` will return a list of case events for the case with given case ID.

+&mdash;an optional `category` string query parameter can be used to specify that the JSON response include matching events with the case for said case id.
+For example:

+* `GET /cases/{caseId}/events?category=OFFLINE_RESPONSE_PROCESSED`

+If this query parameter is omitted all events for said case ID will be returned.

 ### Example JSON Response
 ```json
 [